-My research interests have always been centered around linkages and feedbacks between above- and belowground processes.
+My research interests have always been centered around improving our understanding of feedbacks between above- and belowground processes.
 I began my research career studying climate change impacts on leaf physiology (M.S. in Environmental Science at Oregon State University).
-While working as a plant physiologist with Dynamac Corporation (US EPA Laboratory in Oregon), I began to recognize the importance of understanding belowground processes.
+While working as a plant physiologist with Dynamac Corporation (US EPA Laboratory- Western Ecology Division in OR), I became more aware of the importance of understanding belowground processes.
 This led me to pursue a Ph.D. in root physiology and soils at the SUNY College of Environmental Science and Forestry.
 I studied nutrient uptake by trees, both in the laboratory and in the field (Calhoun Experimental Forest in SC and Hubbard Brook Experimental Forest in NH).
 After graduation, I turned my attention to biogeochemistry, studying nutrient cycling of foliage and soils in the northeastern U.S.

 Though scientists often specialize in one particular research area, I have purposefully chosen to study several different fields over the years, with the goal of understanding forests as a truly coupled system.
 When I'm not studying forests, I'm often walking in the woods, looking for critters in streams, hanging out on the beach or cooking with my two young girls.